Related Services

 An Addisonian crisis is a life-threatening medical emergency.
 During an Addisonian crisis, your body does not have enough cortisol and cannot break down proteins.
 This results in a sudden drop in blood pressure that leads to shock.
 These situations require immediate medical attention at a hospital or urgent care clinic.
 Without treatment, death may occur within 24 hours.

-Symptoms of an Addisonian crisis:
+These are the symptoms of an Addisonian crisis:

 • Extreme mood change